[Updated on 8th January 2021]

-Anybody living in Fuerteventura for more than 3 months in any 6 months must apply for residencia.
-However, it is not as simple as that and there are requirements.
-One such requirement is that for the first 5 years from your date of residencia, you must not go out of Spain for longer than 6 months in any 1 year period.
-This means that if you intend to simply be here for between 3 and 6 months and spend the remaining time in the UK, you could be in jeopardy of having your residencia revoked.
+For the first 5 years from your date of TIE, you must not go out of Spain for longer than 6 months in any 1 year period.
+If you do, you could be in jeopardy of having your residencia revoked.
 If that happens it is very doubtful that you will be able to apply for it again.

 When you renew your TIE after your first 5 years, it will be changed to permanente and you will be allowed to leave Spain for up to 5 years.

 Step 4 – Driving License